KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/transformative-reactions.md

 [Discussion](https://tickets.deeznuts.moe/ticket-archive/attachments_840502239248252928_850596327720484885_transcript-transformative-reaction-icd-parameters.html)

 **Finding:**
-Overload, and so far Overload alone, seems to have a reaction specific icd of 0.5 sec \(15 frames in 30 fps and 30 frames in 60 fps\) where enemies overloaded or hit by the aoe caused by an Overload procced by one character is then immune to the damage caused by Overload procced by that character for 0.5 seconds.
+Overload, and so far Overload alone, seems to have a reaction specific icd of 0.5 sec \(15 frames in 30 FPS and 30 frames in 60 FPS\) where enemies overloaded or hit by the AoE caused by an Overload procced by one character is then immune to the damage caused by Overload procced by that character for 0.5 seconds.
 They still suffer the same effects except damage, such as gauge reduction and stagger.

 **Evidence:**